TarGz/julien.terraz.org/_posts/2016-07-01-playing-with-3D-printable-lego-typeface.markdown

 ### THE FIRST POC

-I started designing "Lego" chars by hand using 123Design but that rapidly became a nigthmare because it's complexity + I also wanted to been abble to generate all font char at once.
+I started designing "Lego" chars by hand using 123Design but that rapidly became a nigthmare because a Lego brick is quite complexe.
+I also wanted to be abble to generate all font char at once.
 But a least I had a first working POC:

 <div class="uk-grid" data-uk-grid-margin="">
     <div class="uk-width-large-1-3 uk-width-medium-1-2 uk-width-small-1-1">